albertovpd/machine_learning_specialization_washington_university/personal_course_notes.md

 For binary classification in a balance dataset half the time it predicts right by default => accuracy = 0.5, so do it better.

-- For k classess accuracy = 1/k by default
+- For k classess accuracy = 1/k by default.

 Then, is 90% accuracy good?
 It depends.
 If 90% of sent emails are spam, just saying all mails are spam you get 90% of accuracy.